zyphlar/influxdb.org/source/docs/v0.9/advanced_topics/clustering.md

----
-_PLEASE NOTE 0.9.0 IS PRE-RELEASE SOFTWARE.
-THESE DOCUMENTS ARE TESTING REFERENCES_.

 # Clustering
 InfluxDB is design to scale horizontally.
 This means that you can easily add more machines to your cluster, to increase data ingestion performance, and reduce query response time.